glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 HOOMD-blue uses constituent particles in the microstate and HPMC uses union potentials.
 HOOMD-rs could potentially use constituent particles for both and manage rigid bodies directly within `Microstate`.

+## Update API methods

+TODO: Single particle updates

+Full system updates will occur via a method that takes a Fn that operates on a mutable slice of particles.
+In this way, the update function can take steps such as reinitializing all ghost particles and rebuilding spatial data structures after calling the provided Fn.